illusiaDecafish/bootselBoot/README.md

 # bootselBoot
-A small command line application to reset Raspberry Pi Pico to BOOTSEL mode via USB, not BOOTSEL button.
+A small command line application to reset Raspberry Pi Pico to BOOTSEL mode from a host via USB instead of pressing a hardware 'BOOTSEL' button.

 ## BOOTSEL